1. Home

 When the block opens the block title is set automatically based on the criteria selected (called standards in Mahara).
 It takes the form of ‘Annotation: Shortname of the standard’ and cannot be edited.

-Students should allow feedback on their annotation, providing a place for assessors and students to leave comments in relation to the work.
+Students should allow feedback on their annotation, providing a place for reviewers and students to leave comments in relation to the work.
 However, as soon as the first feedback has been added, students will not be able to make changes to their annotation text anymore.
 That is to ensure that the feedback still relates back to the annotation.

 If students have placed the annotation block on the page, they can select the standard (criteria) with which the page shall be associated based on the SmartEvidence framework selected for the collection.
 They can change the standard until somebody leaves feedback or makes an assessment.